 Anne Frank – The Diary of Anne Frank – teenage girl Anne Frank is one of the best-known victims of the Holocaust, thanks to the survival of her diary documenting her family’s years in hiding in an attic in a building in Amsterdam.
 The eight people in the hideaway were eventually discovered, possibly after being betrayed, and Anne died from typhus six months later at Bergen-Belsen camp.
 Anne was a person of great insight, spirit and hope, and her diary is a must-read.
 Her father Otto, the sole survivor from his family and the hideaway, discovered it on his return after the war.

-Chil Rajchman – Treblinka – the written testimony of one of very few survivors of the extermination camp at Treblinka, Rajchman only lived because he was a member of a Sonderkommando (special unit) team tasked with ushering victims into the gas chambers, then removing gold teeth from corpses, and burying or burning them.
+Chil Rajchman – Treblinka – This is the written testimony of one of very few survivors of the extermination camp at Treblinka.
+Rajchman only lived because he was a member of a Sonderkommando (special unit) team tasked with ushering victims into the gas chambers, then removing gold teeth from corpses, and burying or burning them.
 He escaped during the camp uprising in 1943, and eventually emigrated to Uruguay, where he died in 2004.
 His memoir, also called The Last Jew of Treblinka, was only published in 2009.